Shubhamindev/Micro-Instagram/README.md

 404 Not Found: When a user or post is not found.<br>
 500 Internal Server Error: When something goes wrong on the server side.<br>
 ## License<br>
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU License